 Use the robber wisely.
 Attack the tiles of the most dangerous player.
 Target tiles with the resources they need.

 Do not hold more than 5 or 6 cards.
-You’ll be getting resources steadily now and will easily get over the limit of 7 cards.
-Buy a development card or build something.
+You’ll be getting resources steadily now and will get over the limit of 7 cards often.
+Buy a development card or build something instead of ending your turn with too many cards.

 Protect your valuable ore/grain tiles from the robber.
 These will be prime targets in the late game.
 Keep buying development cards and keep a knight ready to go.